awsdocs/aws-cost-management-user-guide/doc_source/ce-default-reports.md

 ## Reserved Instance Reports<a name="ce-ri-reports"></a>

 Cost Explorer provides you with the following reports for understanding your reservations\.

+The reservation reports show your Amazon EC2 coverage and utilization in either hours or normalized units\.
+Normalized units enable you to see your Amazon EC2 usage for multiple sizes of instances in a uniform way\.
+For example, suppose you run an `xlarge` instance and a `2xlarge` instance\.
+If you run both instances for the same amount of time, the `2xlarge` instance uses twice as much of your reservation as the `xlarge` instance, even though both instances show only one instance\-hour\.
+Using normalized units instead of instance\-hours, the `xlarge` instance used 8 normalized units, and the `2xlarge` instance used 16 normalized units\.
+For more information, see [Instance Size Flexibility for EC2 Reserved Instances](https://aws.amazon.com/blogs/aws/new-instance-size-flexibility-for-ec2-reserved-instances)\.
 + [RI Utilization Reports](#ce-utilization-views)
 + [RI Coverage Reports](#ce-coverage-views)